 The duty of a student's committee is to guide and evaluate the scholarship of the student, and so a student's committee should be constituted to provide a range of expertise in areas of knowledge relevant to the student's research.
 The composition of the committee is determined by the student, in consultation with his/her advisor.
 However, both departmental and Graduate School rules constrain the choice of committee members; see the Geography Graduate Student Handbook for further details.
-The committee for a MSc student must have at least three members, including the student's advisor, who chairs the committee for a PhD student must have at least five members, including the student's advisor, who chairs the committee.
+The committee for a MSc student must have at least three members, including the student's advisor, who chairs the committee.